galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

     * [Using halogen bonds to address the protein backbone: a systematic evaluation](http://dx.doi.org/10.1007/s10822-012-9592-8), Rainer Wilcken, Markus O. Zimmermann, Andreas Lange, Stefan Zahn, and Frank M. Boeckler *J. Comput.
 Aided Mol.
 Des.* 2012, 26 (8), 935-945.
 DOI:10.1007/s10822-012-9592-8
 * *User Support:*
 * *Quotas:*
-  * "Files older than 30 days will be deleted, so make sure to save the results to your hard drive. "
+  * "Files older than 30 days will be deleted, so make sure to save the results to your hard drive."
 * *Sponsor(s):*
   * This webserver is provided by the group of [Prof. Dr. Frank Boeckler (University of Tuebingen, Germany)](http://www.mnf.uni-tuebingen.de/fachbereiche/pharmazie-und-biochemie/pharmazie/pharmazeutische-chemie/prof-dr-f-boeckler.html)